imogengreen/LowestCommonAncestor/README.md

 # LowestCommonAncestor
-Lowest Common Ancestor assignment implemented in Java and Python as part of CSU33012 Software Engineering.
+Lowest Common Ancestor assignment as part of CSU33012 Software Engineering.

 This is an implementation of the Lowest Common Ancestor problem in a binary tree in both Java and Python.
 There is also a unit test file for each implementation.